LiliaFramework/Lilia/documentation/docs/generators/items/index.md

 # Item Generators

-Interactive tools to help you quickly generate Lilia item definitions for different item types.
+Interactive tools to help you quickly generate Lilia item definitions for different item types using `lia.item.registerItem()` for programmatic item registration.

 ---